 Comb and brush regularly with a firm bristle brush.
 Bathe or dry shampoo only when necessary.
 These dogs are average shedders.

 The New Zealand Huntaway originated in the 1900s.
 While most of the original British sheepdogs transported to New Zealand worked the sheep silently, an occasional dog would work them with his voice.
 Some shepherds were intrigued with this, liking what they saw in the voice-driving sheepdogs.
 Selective breeding of the barking sheep-herding dogs and many other breeds were crossed to get the characteristics that were desired.
 The Black Lab, Hound, Border Collie, German Shepherd Dog are just a few.
 Many more breeds were included in the genetic makeup of these dogs.
 This breeding process proved successful, resulting in the New Zealand Huntaway, a breed that urges sheep forward with its voice.
-Although it is not currently recognized by any kennel clubs, even in its land of origin, the New Zealand Huntaway breeds true for the intended purpose of sheep herding.
+The New Zealand Huntaway breeds true for the intended purpose of sheep herding.
 It has been exported to Great Britain, where it participates in field trials and works as a sheepdog.
 It is becoming increasingly popular as a companion dog.
 Currently there is a NZ Huntaway Club starting in Japan.

 Regardo is a bearded Huntaway who works on a dairy farm.

 "Jayda is a Huntaway dog shown here at age four.
 She is a working farm dog on a dairy farm.
 Her calls are: “Way back,” “walk up,” “in behind,” “speak up,” “on the bike,” “stay,” “run” and “follow up.”
 She was raised by hand from a pup, as her mother killed all her pups but Jayda."

 Lucy, a 9-year-old New Zealand Huntaway living in Japan